-On Romex(R) brand and other NM (non-metallic cased) wires, casing refers to the heavy plastic sheathing that binds two or more individual wires.
-Each of these wires are coated in a thin layer of plastic.
+On Romex brand and other NM cable, casing is the heavy plastic sheathing that binds two or more individual wires.
+Each of these copper wires is coated with a thin layer of plastic.

 When you remove this outer casing or sheathing, this ripping action is performed by using a cable ripper.
-When you remove the colored casing from the inner wires, this action is stripping.
-For this, you use a wire stripper.
+When you remove the colored casing from the inner wires, this action is called stripping.
+For this, you use a different device called a wire stripper.

-Bad news there: short circuits and fires can result.
-Enter the cable ripper.
-The ripper is a helpful, though not 100% foolproof, way of slicing away casing without affecting inner wires' coating.
+The cable ripper is the only way to do this safely and quickly.
+The ripper is a helpful, though not foolproof, way of slicing away casing without damaging the inner wires' coating.

-How to Use It
+How to Use a Cable Ripper

-- Position: Hold the cable ripper with the "V"-shaped end facing away from your body.
+- Position: Hold the cable ripper with the V-shaped end facing away from your body.

 - Separate: Often, the ripped cable is not entirely cut.
 Instead, it is perforated.
 Put down the cable ripper and pull the casing away from the inner wires until you can go no further.
 Snip off the rest of the casing and the paper with scissors or a utility knife.